danidelgadoz/ngx-request-cache/projects/ngx-request-cache/README.md

 # NgxRequestCache

-This project implements storing HttpResponse on navigator memory to avoid hitting the same API.
+HttpResponse stored on navigator memory to avoid hitting multiple times to the same API.

 This implementation relies on:
 1. Use of angular `HttpClient` service when request an API.